syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/clipboard.md

 ## Paste with formatting

 Document Editor provides support to paste the system clipboard data with formatting.
-To enable clipboard paste with formatting options, set the `EnableLocalPaste` property in Document Editor to false and use this .NET Standard library [`Syncfusion`<sup style="font-size:70%">&reg;</sup>`.EJ2.WordEditor.AspNet.Core`](<https://www.nuget.org/packages/Syncfusion.EJ2.WordEditor.AspNet.Core/>) by the web API service implementation.
+To enable clipboard paste with formatting options, set the `EnableLocalPaste` property in Document Editor to false and use this .NET Standard library [`Syncfusion.EJ2.WordEditor.AspNet.Core`](<https://www.nuget.org/packages/Syncfusion.EJ2.WordEditor.AspNet.Core/>) by the web API service implementation.
 This library helps to paste the system clipboard data with formatting.

 You can paste your system clipboard data in the following ways: